 Dr. Nomi Sheppard received her doctoral degree in Education from Stanford University and currently serves as Executive Director for Soulfood Studios.
-As an administrator, educator and parent volunteer in the public school system in rural Nevada and rural Utah, her many years of experience revealed a dearth of arts opportunities for rural youth in and out of school.
+As an administrator, educator and parent volunteer in the public school system in rural Nevada and rural Utah, her many years of experience revealed a dearth of expressive arts opportunities for rural youth in and out of school.
 She initially founded Soulfood Studios in 2012 and received 501(c)(3) status in May of 2015.
 See my list of former and current board members & volunteers.

 - 2016 Nevada Circuit Riders Grant, Nevada Arts Council with consultant Suzanne Hackett-Morgan

 - 2016 Artist Residency Express Grant, Nevada Arts Council with Jason Nious

 - 2017 Art Booth funded by donations from the Snake Valley Scholarship Fund